mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 ## Default Operation Modifiers

-The default `OperationClient` already applies a set of default modifiers for both queries and mutations.
-Here's a list for both.
+The default initializer `OperationClient` already applies a set of default modifiers to an operation when it creates its associated store.
+Here's a list of those modifiers.

-**Queries & Paginated Requests**
-- Deduplication
+**Mutations**
 - Retries
 - Exponential Backoff

+**All Other Operations**
-- Automatic Fetching
+- Deduplication
-- Refetching when the network status flips from offline to online
-- Refetching when the app reenters from the background

-**Mutations**
 - Retries
 - Exponential Backoff
+- Automatic Running
+- Rerunning when the network status flips from offline to online.
+- Rerunning when the app reenters from the background.

-> Note: By default in testing environments, the `OperationClient` disables retries, backoff, refetching on network reconnection, refetching on the app reentering from the background, and artificial delays for queries and mutations.
+> Note: By default in testing environments, the default initializer of `OperationClient` disables retries, backoff, refetching on network reconnection, refetching on the app reentering from the background, and artificial delays for queries and mutations.

 You can configure these defaults by utilizing the `storeCreator` parameter in the `OperationClient` initializer.